Tag Archives: fellowship with God

 God addresses wilderness rest

 Most importantly, Jesus Christ’s arrival and selfless act of atonement introduced us to God’s Eternal rest.
-This rest surpassed those previously offered beginning with precious promises (2 Pet.
-1:4) and the indwelling of the Holy Spirit (John 14:17, 26).
+This rest surpassed those previously offered beginning with precious promises (2 Peter 1:4) and the indwelling of the Holy Spirit (John 14:17, 26).
 Believer’s eternal rest will culminate with Jesus Christ in eternity.

 Accessing God’s rest